kor-pixel/kor-pixel/README.md

 - 👋 Hi, I’m @kor-pixel, a full stack developer with an interest in deep learning and financial technology.
-- 📚 I’m currently an undergraduate studying Computer Science and Engineering at Sejong University
+- 📚 I’m currently a Gradute Student studying Computer Science and Engineering at Sejong University
 - 📫 How to reach me: kor_pixel@fastmail.com